Patient education: Deep vein thrombosis (DVT) (Beyond the Basics)

 Reduce the risk of bleeding — Some simple modifications can limit the risk of bleeding:

-- Do not take aspirin or other NSAIDS (eg, ibuprofen, Advil, Aleve, Motrin, Nuprin) unless directed to do so by a healthcare provider.
+●Do not take aspirin or other non-steroidal antiinflammatory agents (NSAIDS) (eg, ibuprofen, Advil, Aleve, Motrin, Nuprin) unless directed to do so by a healthcare provider.
 Other nonprescription pain medications, such as acetaminophen, may be a safe alternative.

 WHERE TO GET MORE INFORMATION